Harbor Logo in white color

 Performance data shown represents past performance and is no guarantee of future results.

 These factors have led to non-U.S. small caps consistently outperforming non-U.S. large caps, as seen above.
-Since the inception of the MSCI EAFE Small Index (through 6/30/2023), small caps have delivered a cumulative return of 380% vs. 139% for the MSCI EAFE over the same time period.
+Since the inception of the MSCI EAFE Small Cap Index (through 6/30/2023), small caps have delivered a cumulative return of 380% vs. 139% for the MSCI EAFE over the same time period.
 As of 6/30/2023, non-U.S. small cap valuation levels sit at one of the lowest levels in more than a decade.

 Source: Morningstar Direct, June 2023